snoopdesigns/trace-collector-java/README.md

 trace-collector-java
 ====================

-trace-collector-java

-To build executable war file do:
+To build executable files do:

-mvn clean install -P executable-war test
+mvn clean install -P BuildAll

+Available build profiles:

+  BuildAll
+  BuildUnit
+  BuildManager
+  BuildUnit

+Executable files will be placed in ../trace-collector-build/dist Test environment setup script is in ../trace-collector-build/dist. run.bat for windows and run.sh for linux